-Reinsurance Impact: If the company is in the individual market and is participating in the Wisconsin Health care Stability Plan (WIHSP) for the upcoming benefit year, provide the following:
+If the company is in the individual market for the 2024 benefit year, please provide the following:

-- The overall rate change assuming 100% payment of reinsurance-eligible claims (i.e., those claims which fall within the WIHSP reinsurance corridor, subject to WIHSP coinsurance rate) - The overall rate change assuming 0% payment of reinsurance-eligible claims - A brief description of how the impact to the rate change was estimated including estimates of the indirect impact of: - o Improvement in overall morbidity due to the reinsurance program being available - Changes in risk adjustment transfers due to lower premiums resulting from the presence of the reinsurance program.
+- Rate change estimates: - The overall rate change assuming 100% payment of reinsurance-eligible claims (i.e., those claims which fall within the WIHSP reinsurance corridor, subject to coinsurance) - The overall rate change assuming 0% payment of reinsurance-eligible claims - Confirmation that the difference between the two rate change estimates above includes both the change in risk adjustment transfers and the impact of variable non-benefit expenses (for example, margin, taxes, etc. that are a percent of premium). - A brief description of how the impact to the rate change was estimated.
+Include an estimate of the reduction in claims due to the WIHSP.